 I’m Aram Bingham, a PhD student in mathematics working under Mahir Bilen Can.
-My interests include algebra, combinatorics, number theory, geometry and history and philosophy of mathematics.
+My interests include algebra, combinatorics, number theory, geometry and the anthropology of mathematics.

 - A filtration on equivariant Borel-Moore homology, with Mahir Can and Yildiray Ozan, 2018.
 Forum of Mathematics, Sigma, 7, E18.